DataDog/integrations-extras/aporia/README.md

 ## Overview

-Aporia is an ML observability platform.
+Aporia is the ML observability platform, empowering ML teams with vigilant model monitoring and real-time alerts for drift, bias, performance, and data integrity while providing seamless metric tracking via tailor-made dashboards.
+Aporia's Production Investigation Room serves as a collaborative notebook, streamlining root cause analysis and explainability to unlock actionable insights for optimizing model performance.

 This integration allows Datadog users to report their Aporia alerts to Datadog for a unified monitoring system.

-This integration includes an intuitive dashboard to view all Aporia alerts over time and by configured severity.

-Additional customization is available using supplied event tags.
+Datadog users will be able to receive, view, and track live ML alerts from Aporia within their Datadog account.
+Users will be able to know exactly which model and monitor fired the alert, with specific configuration details and additional information about the alert.
+Within their Datadog account, users will be able to view and track alerts over time by their severity.

 ## Setup